afrocatmusic/userscripts/README.md

 Adds a link to [RateYourMusic](https://rateyourmusic.com/) release pages to search the current release in MusicBrainz.

 ## [MBz Copy URLs](https://github.com/afrocatmusic/userscripts/blob/main/MBz-Copy-URLs.user.js)
 Adds a button to MusicBrainz releases to copy all URL relationships to the clipboard.
+It also enables copying barcodes in one click.